mokronos/nonlinearLSTM/README.md

 # Other questions

 The code is not super well documented and in parts I created some non optimal solutions to problems.
-So if there are questions about the models/architectures, optimizer and other things in the process, I would first recommend to read the nonlinearLSTM.pdf file and/or check the code itself.
+So if there are questions about the models/architectures, optimizer and other things in the process, I would first recommend to read the nonlinearLSTM_report.pdf file and/or check the code itself.
 If there are still questions after that feel free to contact me via <sebastian.hirt@fau.de> and I'll try to answer any open questions.

 # some training times on 1x gtx 1060 3gb